-Most motoring writers I know actually have another job, sometimes related and sometimes not, and consequently another source of income.
+Most motoring writers I know have another job, sometimes related and sometimes not, and consequently another source of income.
 Including me, actually.
-Which is why I'm so happy I can ignore the insults directed at me by the Uaz guy (apparenty he's a mechanic, salesman and also PR, go figure) in Siena and I can tell you the Uaz Patriot MY '16 is the worst car I've ever driven.
+Which is why I'm so happy I can ignore the insults directed at me by the Uaz guy (apparenty he's a mechanic, salesman and also PR, go figure) in Siena a while ago and I can tell you the Uaz Patriot MY '16 is the worst car I've ever driven.
 Oh I'm sure it works well off road but this is not an offroader, they've designed this to be a roadworthy SUV and that's why it was a total disgrace.
-I drove it a couple of years ago and it was too expensive, the engine was inadequate and outdated, the LED lights looked like they'd been picked up from the shelves of a cheap imitation of Home Depot and its infotainment system was so bad you were constantly wishing it wasn't even there in the first place.
+I drove it a couple of years ago and then again a few months ago and it was too expensive, the engine was inadequate and outdated, the LED lights looked like they'd been picked up from the shelves of a cheap imitation of Home Depot and its infotainment system was so bad you were constantly wishing it wasn't even there in the first place.
 Apparently, there's a new one out.
 Great!
 They can keep it

 *I'm talking about CC versions of the regular hatch.
 Cars like the Nissan Micra CC, the VW Eos and the Peugeot 308 CC.
 Proper convertibles are great